InkdemonBendy/ImIcterine/README.md

 > - You need to eat at least two peaces of tasty cement brick, only then will your computer start.
 >
 > If you read all of this, you can now install the mod.
+> I cannot approve that every question is answered, just play and eat cement bricks.

 ### Message from ImIcterine
 "Kebab does not come from lamb.
 It comes from kebab animal." -ImIcterine